Advancing Prospective Lithium-Brine Properties in Argentina

 - British Columbia property saw historic production of 1,618 grams of gold and 15,116 grams of silver between 1939 and 1941

 Lithium Projects in Catamarca, Argentina

 Hombre Muerto West

-Portofino has recently completed a surface sampling program that tested 18 sites within the claim blocks and returned Portofino’s highest-grade brine assay to date of 1,031mg/L lithium.
+Portofino completed a surface sampling program that tested 18 sites within the claim blocks and returned Portofino’s highest-grade brine assay to date of 1,031mg/L lithium.

 Rio Grande Sur

 Portofino has executed a definitive agreement to acquire a 100 percent interest in the 8,500-hectare Rio Grande Sur lithium brine salar project in Catamarca, Argentina.
 The concession area consolidates the southern extension of the Rio Grande salar and covers one of the primary water sources for the main Rio Grande salar brines.